KodiPickerProject/MoodAnalysisAPI/README.md

 ## Installation

-- Download this repository as a .zip and place it in a folder on your local machine.
+- Download the latest release and place it in a folder on your local machine.
 - Unzip the folder, MoodAnalysisAPI-main.zip
 - Navigate to the directory of the unzipped folder and, make the script, requirements.sh executable and then run exec.sh.
 - Once all the dependencies are properly installed, run the flask app by using the following command, 'python3 -m flask run'